-Note: A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.
+Note: A grade of "C+" or better is required in all RDL courses to

 RDL 221 - ADVANCED PROCEDURES AND TECHNIQUES I

 A review of basic sectional anatomy opens a study of pathology to enhance ability to identify pathological/normal conditions on diagnostic images.
 The various imaging modalities in a radiology department are studied, including fluoroscopy, image intensification, digital tomosynthesis, and computed tomography.
 Also includes an image evaluation course to assist in determining the quality of radiographs and the diagnostic value of images.